citp/privacy-policy-historical/p/pl/plu/pluralsight.com.md

 **Strictly necessary cookies.** These are cookies that are required for the operation of our website and under our terms with you.
 They include, for example, cookies that enable you to log into secure areas of our website, use a shopping cart or make use of e-billing services.

-**Analytical/performance cookies.** They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
+**Analytical/performance cookies.** They allow us to recognize and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us for our legitimate interests of improving the way our website works, for example, by ensuring that users are finding what they are looking for easily.

-**Functionality cookies.** These are used to recognise you when you return to our website.
+**Functionality cookies.** These are used to recognize you when you return to our website.
 This enables us, subject to your choices and preferences, to personalize our content, greet you by name and remember your preferences (for example, your choice of language or region).

 **Targeting cookies.** These cookies record your visit to our website, the pages you have visited and the links you have followed.
 We will use this information subject to your choices and preferences to make our Site and the advertising displayed on it more relevant to your interests.
 We may also share this information with third parties for this purpose.